Damzwan/sketchmate/docs/COMPETITION.md

 `last_seen_results_week` is now only written when the user actually opens and closes the modal, so the card keeps flagging the result until they look.

+Results and win notifications (push and in-app alike) go through `competitionStore.openResults(id)`, which **routes to the competition page first** and then opens the modal over it — closing it leaves the user on that week's entries rather than back on the notification list with nothing to do next.
+It awaits `refresh()` before setting the target because the page runs its own refresh on enter, and a week rollover in there clears the presented results; that ordering is what stops the page from wiping the podium the notification just asked for.

 Content, in this order — the order is the point:

 1. **The artwork, big.** Not a grid, not a stat.
 The drawing first.